mchaudhary22/I2GDS2024/micro_g2/README.md

 library(vegan)

 # Setting working directory
-setwd("/Users/Windows10/rstudio/i2gds/project_microplastic/") # change this to your working directory - the place where all your files are located
+setwd("/Users/Windows10/rstudio/i2gds/project_microplastic/") # change this to your working directory - the place where all your files are located.
+Make sure to change any '\' to '/'

 # Loading data/ Calling the object
 boo_wels_o_phyobj <- readRDS("boo_wels_o_phyloseq.rds")